Deep pockets, DeepSeek, and the EU’s digital drift

 Spanish, French and English (fluent), Portuguese (conversational)

-Melguizo has more than 20 years of experience in both the public and private sectors, including as vice-president for external and regulatory affairs at AT&T VRIO Latin America and senior advisor at the economic bureau of the Spanish prime minister.
-He has participated in the reform of telecommunications and digital policy in countries across Latin America.
+Melguizo has more than 25 years of experience in the public and private sectors, including as vice-president for external and regulatory affairs at AT&T VRIO Latin America, head for Latin America at the OECD Development Centre, and senior advisor at the economic bureau of the Spanish prime minister.
+He has participated in the reform of telecommunication and digital policy in countries across Latin America, and has advised UNESCO on AI, as well as the high representative and European Commission vice-president on digital diplomacy.

 Melguizo holds a PhD in economics from the Universidad Complutense, Madrid.